-The college will immediately return to the federal government any funds the institution is responsible to repay due to the student's withdrawal.
-FRC will then bill the student on the student billing account in order to recover funds returned to the federal government.
+The college will return to the Federal Government any funds the institution is responsible to repay due to the student's complete withdrawal, within 45 calendar days of the R2T4 calculation.
+FRC will then bill the student on the student billing account in order to recover funds returned to the government.
 In addition to owing monies to the college, a hold will be placed on the student's account, which will prevent registration and the release of transcripts.
-Funds owed the college that remain unpaid will be referred to collections.
+The student will also be given a deadline to make repayment, after which the student will be referred to collections.